astraloverflow/boilerdump/README.md

 }
 ```

 If your editor supports JSON Schema, be sure to include the `"$schema"` property in your config file.
+It will provide auto-completion and validation in your editor.

 To generate a GitHub API token, go to your settings on GitHub, then go to "Developer Settings" -> "Personal access tokens" -> "Tokens (Classic)" -> "Generate new token (Classic)".